 This material is copyrighted.
 Except for your own private use, you may not copy or reproduce it in any way without express permission from Cascadia Training.

 How to work with Traumatic Brain Injury Clients and their Families

 Presented and developed by Nancy Holmes, PsyD, CBIS and Kate Robinson, MA, LPC, CADCI and Lillieth Grand, MS, MT-BC

-This workshop will cut across all levels of therapeutic experience and is based on the fundamental belief that many disciplines may be required to treat and navigate a survivor into meaningful life beyond treatment.
+This workshop will cut across all levels of therapeutic experience and is based on the fundamental belief that many disciplines may be required to treat and navigate a Brain Injury survivor into a meaningful life beyond treatment.

-Topics addressed during this workshop are from the perspective of the mental health/rehabilitation worker and include the Traumatic Brain Injury (TBI) survivor and their family.
-General themes include an overview of TBI to include emotional aspects, identification of TBI from a variety of settings, the survivor's treatment team, pre-rehabilitation, and rehabilitation and building a safety net for the survivor.
+Topics addressed during this workshop are from the perspective of mental health/ rehabilitation (including music therapy) professionals and include the Traumatic Brain Injury (TBI) survivor and their family.
+General themes include an overview of TBI including emotional aspects, identification of TBI from a variety of settings, the survivor's treatment team, pre-rehabilitation, rehabilitation and building a safety support net for the survivor.

 Continuing Education (CE) Information